jonshiach/graphics-labs/pages/02_basic_shapes_in_OpenGL.md

 (hello-triangle-section)=

-# Drawing Basic Shapes in OpenGL
+# Basic Shapes in OpenGL

 In this lab we will be creating our first graphics application in OpenGL.